 How to get there:

-Edinburgh makes an easy last-minute getaway, thanks to direct, reliably cheap flights from East Midlands, London, Manchester, Birmingham, and many more regional airports.
-Though it will take a little longer, the Scottish capital is easily accessible from most parts of the UK by rail, and journeys from the south and Midlands feature a dramatically beautiful stretch of the East Coast line via Berwick upon Tweed.
+Edinburgh makes an easy last-minute getaway, thanks to direct, reliably cheap flights from many regional airports and a well-served train station.
+Journeys from the south and Midlands feature a dramatically beautiful stretch of the East Coast line via Berwick upon Tweed.

-Once known as the Second City of the British Empire, Glasgow is a vibrant melting pot of historic architecture and contemporary culture.
-Stately Georgian buildings abound, as do hip bars and restaurants, and the ex-industrial heartland of the Clyde is today a revamped and rejuvenated area of real cultural clout.
+Once known as the Second City of the British Empire, Glasgow is a vibrant melting pot of historic architecture and contemporary culture, making it one of the best cities to visit in the UK for sampling both.
+Stately Georgian buildings abound, as do hip bars and restaurants (currently operating under coronavirus-related restrictions), and the ex-industrial heartland of the Clyde is today a revamped and rejuvenated area of real cultural clout.
 Find out more with our top 11 things to see and do in Glasgow.

-A proper night out, Glasgow-style.
-Try a pint of heavy in the Horseshoe Bar, get cosy in the Variety Bar, or bar-hop all the way along Argyle Street in Finnieston.
-That is if you’ve got room after a fine feast in Porter & Rye – try their porterhouse steak for two, to taste world-famous Scottish beef at its best.
-Don’t forget to book your table in advance – many pubs are taking pre-bookings only.
+A fine feast at Porter & Rye.
+Try their porterhouse steak for two, to taste world-famous Scottish beef at its best.
+Don’t forget to book your table in advance – most places are taking pre-bookings only.

 Where to stay in Glasgow: